×

 Beyond helping people lose weight, bariatric surgery has other advantages:

-• Obstructive sleep apnea is resolved: Getting to and maintaining a healthy weight range frequently enables persons with sleep apnea to discontinue using a CPAP machine at night.
-One year following surgery, 80 to 85% of patients report that their sleep apnea has resolved.
+• Obstructive Sleep Apnea is Resolved: Achieving and maintaining a healthy weight often allows individuals with sleep apnea to stop using a CPAP machine at night.
+Within a year after surgery, 80 to 85% of patients report a resolution of their sleep apnea.

-• Relief from depression: A lot of obese people experience depression due to their negative self-perception and societal stigma.
-Even younger people who are significantly overweight find it challenging to engage in activities they might otherwise enjoy, which can cause social isolation and depression.
+• Relief from Depression: A lot of obese people experience depression due to their negative self-perception and societal stigma.
+Even young individuals with significant excess weight may struggle to participate in activities they enjoy, potentially leading to social isolation and depression.

 Risks associated with bariatric surgery include